June 23 – 30, 2018

-The Poetry Program is founded on the belief that when poets gather in a community to write new poems, each poet may well break through old habits and write something stronger and truer than before.
+The Poetry Program at the Community of Writers is founded on the belief that when poets gather in a community to write new poems, each poet may well break through old habits and write something stronger and truer than before.
 To help this happen we work together to create an atmosphere in which everyone might feel free to try anything.
 In the mornings we meet in workshops to read to each other the work of the previous twenty-four hours; each participant also has an opportunity to work with each staff poet.
 In the late afternoons we gather for a conversation about some aspect of craft.
 On several afternoons staff poets hold brief individual conferences.
-Poetry Director: Robert Hass
+Director: Robert Hass.

 Note: We make no admissions decisions before all the submissions have been read and evaluated.
 The Application Form link is at the bottom of the page.
 Please make sure to read all the information here before applying.

-Deadline for receipt of application/submission has been extended to:
+Deadline for receipt of application/submission is March 28, 2018.

 In the mornings we meet in workshops to read to each other the work of the previous twenty-four hours; each participant will have an opportunity to work with each staff poet.
 In the late afternoons we gather for a conversation about some aspect of craft.
 On several late afternoons staff poets hold brief individual conferences.